 More articles Wednesday 24 August 2016 5:45pm

-Mapping the Myths & Metaphors of Pregnancy and Vaccination
+Mapping the Myths and Metaphors of Pregnancy and Vaccination

 Few experiences are as romanticised as pregnancy and early motherhood – or as shrouded in mystery.
 If bookshops offer up plenty in the way of medical volumes, instruction manuals and feminist analyses of all that is lost to a woman when she becomes a mother, books that deal intelligently with the multi-faceted emotional and intellectual undertaking of pregnancy are oddly thin on the ground.